Mehmet-Kalich/terraform.example.aws.centralised.network/README.md

 # terraform.example.aws.centralised.network

-This is a minimal Terraform example showing how to build a centralized **Hub-and-Spoke** AWS network architecture, designed to counter **network sprawl** as your AWS environment scales.
+This is a minimal Terraform example showing how to build a centralised **Hub-and-Spoke** AWS network architecture, designed to counter **network sprawl** as your AWS environment scales.

 It uses:
 - **AWS RAM (Resource Access Manager)** to share VPCs and subnets from a dedicated **Networking (Hub) Account**
 - **AWS Transit Gateway** to route traffic cleanly between the Hub and multiple **Workload (Spoke) Accounts**

-By centralizing network ownership and routing, this setup simplifies management, reduces costs, and strengthens security across all accounts.
+By centralising network ownership and routing, this setup simplifies management, reduces costs, and strengthens security across all accounts.

 ---